fabien-ss/fabien-ss/README.md

 - ♟️ **Chess:** Actively playing on Chess.com as [ampesa_coco](https://www.chess.com/member/ampesa_coco)
 - 🎨 **Art:** I appreciate art and plan to build a portfolio section on my personal website.
-- 🤝 **Community Involvement:** Passionate about creating a knowledge-sharing community within my church, especially focused on career guidance and professional integration.
-- 🌍 **Cultural Curiosity & Travel:** Interested in exploring new cultures and environments, with aspirations to study abroad (Korea, Germany, Switzerland).
 - 💻 **Tech Projects:** Enjoy building personal and experimental software outside of work and study.

 ---